The Great Snake's Bride

 The Great Snake's Bride (大蛇に嫁いだ娘, Daija ni Totsuida Musume) is a Japanese manga series written and illustrated by Fushiashikumo.
 It began serialization on the Comic Marche section of the Pixiv Comic website in February 2021.

+Synopsis

+Miyo, a village girl with a scar on her forehead, is offered as a wedding offering to a giant snake.
+At first, she is frightened of the snake due to her initial belief that it would eat her, but she soon opens up to it as she is touched by its kindness.